Fallback fields

 Example 2: LLM prompt fallbacks

-Sometimes a field works for the majority of documents in a document type, but returns null or an inaccurate response (a "false positive") for a minority of documents.
+Sometimes a field works for most documents in a document type, but returns null or an inaccurate response (a "false positive") for a few documents.
 This situation is most common with LLM-based methods.
 Rather than rewrite the LLM prompt, which can cause regressions, create fallbacks targeted at the failing documents.

 For example, you parse automotive repair invoices.
 For most auto shops' invoices, the prompt total parts price extracts a total price.
 For Andy & Son's car shop's invoices, this prompt returns null or it returns an inaccurate response, for example, a subtotal.
 Through experimenting, you find a successful prompt: What is the 'total parts price'.
 The total parts price will be labeled 'total parts' or something semantically similar.
 It's not a value that can be summed from the line items on the invoice.
 To create a fallback field for Andy & Son's shop, create two fields with the same ID: